L Ramachandran: Early life

-L. Ramchandran was born on November 11, 1979, in Valangaiman, a small town in the Valangaimantaluk of Thiruvarur district in the Indian state of Tamil Nadu.
-He joined Fine Arts College of Kumbakonam.
+L Ramchandran was born on November 11, 1979, in Valangaiman, a small town in the Valangaimantaluk of Thiruvarur district in the Indian state of Tamil Nadu.
+He joined Fine Arts College of Kumbakonam where he received formal training in painting and visual composition.
+His early work included banner art and visual design, which provided foundational experience in large-format visual storytelling.